The Corporate Immigration Review: USA

 - investment by the foreign national of US$900,000; and

 - the enterprise must create full-time employment for at least 10 new workers; however, indirect job creation is permitted (vendors, contractors, etc.).

-The types of investments in regional centres are varied and include enterprises that rescue troubled wineries in California, farm tropical fruits in Hawaii and develop tourism industries in Vermont.105 Active investment is not required, therefore the foreign national may be a limited partner.
+The types of investments in the current 673 USCIS-approved regional centres are varied.96 Active investment is not required, therefore the foreign national may be a limited partner.

 ii Self-sponsored immigrant petitions